 A school is the heart of a community.
 If we create excellent schools, we can help create excellent communities.
 You grow the thinkers and the doers in that community.
 This happens through providing opportunities not only within the school but outside the school - community gardens, family meetings, etc. Those little pieces are how families can make an impact and help their students to be successful both in the community and in the city.

 Thanks so much for letting us get to know you!
-Now, what do you need before you start in August 2021?
-We need 75 Kindergarteners and 75 teachers who want to found a school and do hard work in the community where we are serving - Sherwood and Parkway Village.
-We will add on a grade per year until it’s a K-8 school.
-It is exciting that in 2020 when many things are a “no,” we get to say “yes” to begin this new school!
+Is there anything else you want us to know about you?
 Not only am I a CEG educator, but I am a CEG parent!
 My children attend Cornerstone Prep Lester and enjoy their experience.
 Their teachers are patient and passionate about the work that they do every day.
-I’m eager to continue that work with our new school!
+I’m eager to continue that work!